genomewalker/EBAME4/EBAME4_tutorial.md

 We will select few of the sequences to explore the limitations of our database and approach.
 The main limiting factor is the coverage that we have in terms of different environments, if you remember, this metagenome comes from **hydrothermal vent systems**.

-Let's take a look to three of the non-annotated ORFs.
+Let's take a look to three of the unannotated ORFs.
 Here are the parameters to use in HHblits and Jackhmmer:

--   **HHblits** will run with 3 iterations and using the [Uniclust](https://uniclust.mmseqs.com/) database
+-   **HHblits** will run with 3 iterations and using the [**Uniclust**](https://uniclust.mmseqs.com/) database
--   **Jackhmmer** will run with 3 iterations and using the [UniprotKB](https://www.uniprot.org/help/uniprotkb) database
+-   **Jackhmmer** will run with 3 iterations and using the [**UniprotKB**](https://www.uniprot.org/help/uniprotkb) database

-A reminder of the HHblits manual for understanding the results and select the potential remote hits:
+A reminder from the HHblits manual for understanding the results and select the potential remote hits:

 > Check probability and E-value: HHsearch and HHblits can detect homologous relationships far beyond the twilight zone, i.e., below 20% sequence identity.
 Sequence identity is therefore not an appropriate measure of relatedness anymore.
 The estimated probability of the template to be (at least partly) homologous to your query sequence is the most important criterion to decide whether a template HMM is actually homologous or just a high-scoring chance hit.
 When it is larger than 95%, say, the homology is nearly certain.
 Roughly speaking, one should give a hit serious consideration (i.e., check the other points in this list) whenever (1) the hit has > 50% probability, or (2) it has > 30% probability and is among the top three hits.
 The E-value is an alternative measure of statistical significance.
 It tells you how many chance hits with a score better than this would be expected if the database contained only hits unrelated to the query.
 At E-values below one, matches start to get marginally significant.
 Contrary to the probability, when calculating the E-value HHsearch and HHblits do not take into account the secondary structure similarity.
 Therefore, the probability is a more sensitive measure than the E-value.

-## First non-annotated sequence
+## First unannotated sequence

 ```bash
 $ grep -A1 'ENA-OCRB01017322-OCRB01017322.1-metagenome-genome-assembly--contig:-NODE-17322-length-513-cov-3.52402_1' test_noHit_rep.fasta